JeffreyRobertLynch/glassbox-xai/README.md

 ## Segmentation Overlay vs Ground Truth Overlay

 Segmentation Overlay for Model 1 (Precision-Optimized).
-The model output has been dimmed and laid over the original image.
+The model's mask output has been dimmed and laid over the original image.

 *Side-by-side comparison of model-produced segmentation overlay vs. ground truth overlay.*